jerrygeorge360/jbotrex-web-recorder/README.md

 # jbotrex-web-recorder
-This is a web recorder built with the media device and mediarecorder api's.
+## This is a web recorder built with the media device and mediarecorder api's from the browser.